Your SEO Strategy for the AI Era-> Get the whitepaper

 PLM is like the backstage crew ensuring your product shines even after the curtain falls.
 It's the unsung hero supporting post-sales service and customer support, making sure your products keep dazzling customers throughout their lifecycle.
 Integrating service and support data with the rest of the product lifecycle, PLM helps businesses deliver stellar customer experiences and continuously up their game.

 Service management is a star player in the PLM lineup.
-It lets businesses track and manage product-related services, like maintenance, repairs, and upgrades.
+It lets SaaS businesses as well as other organizations track and manage product-related services, like maintenance, repairs, and upgrades.
 Think of it as the ultimate backstage pass—PLM systems store service history, warranty info, and technical documentation, giving service teams easy access to resolve issues swiftly and efficiently.

 Customer support?
 PLM's got that covered too.
 It acts as a central hub for customer feedback, support tickets, and product usage data.
 This treasure trove of information helps support teams spot and tackle common issues, speed up response times, and boost overall customer satisfaction.
 Plus, this data can guide future product development and enhancements.